How to Respond to Your Summons Online

 If you submit a request to be excused, you must provide full details of the reason for the request.
 (Please note that you may not submit a request online to be excused based on prior jury service.
 To make a request based on prior jury service, you must send your request in writing accompanied by a certificate of attendance from the court in which you served showing the date(s) you were actually present in court.
 A copy of summons is not acceptable proof of service.)
 The court will advise you by mail or email if your request is granted.

-If you encounter any difficulties logging in or responding to your summons, please contact jury office of the court location that sent your summons.
+If you have trouble logging in or responding to your summons, contact the jury office at the court location that sent your summons.